Sensei-Node/covalent-bsp/README.md

 ## Ask in the discord for the AGENT_KEY and DELEGATION_PROOF_FILE

 For ipfs pinner service those variables need to be specified, ask for them in the covalent discord in order to get started.
-After getting the `DELEGATION_PROOF_FILE` you should place it in the root folder of this repo and name it as `proof.out`.
+After getting the `DELEGATION_PROOF_FILE` you should place it in the `secrets` folder of this repo and name it as `proof.out`.

 # References